btettehquaye/ALTSCHOOL-2ND-SEMESTER-EXAMS/README.md

 - copy_file
 - server_uptime

-the **copy_file** role copies the bash script that deploys laravel, make it executable and run it using the **commands** ansible module.
+The **copy_file** role copies the bash script that deploys laravel, make it executable and run it using the **commands** ansible module.

-the **server_uptime** role creates a cron job that checks the servers uptime every 12 AM using ansible.
+The **server_uptime** role creates a cron job that checks the servers uptime every 12 AM using ansible.

 ---